canlann/bash/itsecurity/wifijammer.md

 # Source: https://github.com/DanMcInerney/wifijammer
 # Works with wireless cards capable of injection (Alfa has some good ones)
+# Take care to buy one that works on 2.4 Ghz and 5 Ghz

 ## Install python2.7
 <code>